jblairpdx/GIScience_I/labs/lab_2.md

 5. What happens to files that are saved on the C:\\ drive when you log out of the computers in SSIL?

 TODO: This may be handy for Lab1 or here: https://desktop.arcgis.com/en/arcmap/latest/map/working-with-arcmap/quick-ways-to-navigate-data-frames-and-layouts.htm

 TODO: Image & references for:
-Data Frame Properties - Coordinate System tab.
+Data Frame Properties
+  Coordinate System tab.
+  Size and Position tab.

+TODO: Other
+Download files to class folder, in case of internet hell.